 Please ensure you bring your University ID card to your appointment.

 Students will need to apply for a full means-tested Access to Learning Fund assessment.
-Please complete the Hardship Funds Application Form and return it to the Student Funding office along with the supporting evidence required (including a copy of your receipt or invoice from your assessor which should be on letter-headed paper and state clearly the date of your assessment appointment).
+Please complete the Hardship Funds Application Form and return it to the Student Funding office along with the supporting evidence required (please also include a copy of your receipt or invoice from your assessor.
+This should be on letter-headed paper and state clearly the date of your assessment appointment).
 We will contact you to arrange an appointment to see a Student Funding Adviser as soon as possible.

 *Please note if you took your diagnostic test before 1 August 2017 please contact the Student Funding team for details of backdated eligibility.

 I am required to pay £200 towards the cost of a computer through Disabled Students' Allowance (Student Finance England)

 If you have been recommended a computer as part of your assessment for Disabled Students' Allowance (DSA), you will be required to pay £200 towards the purchase.
 You may be eligible for financial assistance to help with this cost.
 For details, please see the Disability Services Disabled Students' Allowance page.